COPA-DATA/service-engine-linux-how-to/Readme.md

 If the certificate is not trusted, follow these steps:
 1. Open the Service Configuration Studio of the IIoT Services and download the CA certificate to your machine.
 2. Transfer the CA certificate to the Linux machine using an appropriate mechanism like `scp`, `ftp` or network file shares.
-[SCP Manpages](https://manpages.ubuntu.com/manpages/trusty/man1/scp.1.html)
+[Link to SCP Manpages](https://manpages.ubuntu.com/manpages/trusty/man1/scp.1.html)
 3. Copy the CA certificate file to `/usr/local/share/ca-certificates`.
 The actual name of the file does not matter.
-4. Update the system's trusted CA certificatse using `sudo update-ca-certificates`.
+4. Update the system's trusted CA certificates using `sudo update-ca-certificates`.
 This will update the CA certificates and add the IIoT Service's certificate to the trusted list.
 5. Use the curl verification command above to verify that the certificate is trusted.